wavefrontHQ/wavefront-operator-for-kubernetes/docs/migration.md

 ### Future Support

-If you come across something that cannot be configured with the new Operator, please contact us.
+If you have feedback, or come across something that cannot be configured with the Operator, please open an issue in this repository.